lee-zhg/watson-chatbot-bank-advanced/README.md

     !["Preview link"](docs/images/preview02.png)

-1. If you have completed the exercise in repo [Basic Burger Ordering Chatbot with Watson Assistant Service](https://github.com/lee-zhg/watson-chatbot-simple.git), the difference is obvious.
-The basic chatbot is text-based.
-This dressed-up chatbot is more exciting and extractive.
+1. The difference between text-based chatbot and dressed-up one is obvious.
+It is more exciting and extractive.
 Plus, it helps minimize end users' typing.

 #### Step 4.4 - Test Drive

-When you tested the basic text-based chatbot, you made ordering by entering `I like to have a burger please`.
-With this new dressed-up chatbot, you can still order your food in the same way.
-In addition, it offers a convenient way to make an order.
+A dressed-up chatbot provides option to reduce end users' typing during the conversation.
+With a few clicks, the chatbot will guide you to complete your inquiry and receive desired information.

+However, if you like to bypass the pre-built flow and go straight to your point, you can still type your question.
+If your inquiry includes all required information to provide an answer, the chatbot will provide the feedback without any prompting.

+In this section, you test the `Branch office` feature of the chatbot.
+The bot collects zipcode and displays the branch office(s) in the area.

 > **Note**: It's up to your application to render advanced Watson Assistant features.
 If your application does not support the advanced Watson Assistant features, you may not see buttons or dropdown list on the chatbot UI.

-##### Order #1
+##### Step 4.4.1 - Test #1
-1. Click `Burger` button.
-The chatbot types in `Burger` for you.
+1. Click `Branch Information` button.
+The chatbot types in `Branch Information` for you.

 1. The chatbot replies

     ```
-    Thank you for your ordering.
-    What type of burger do you want (big mac, cheeseburger, double cheeseburger and etc)?
+    Please enter the zipcode where the branch office locates.

+    Please select zipcode
+    15202
+    15209
     ```

-1. The chatbot also presents a burger type dropdown list.

-1. Select the `Big Mac` from the list.
+1. Select the `15202`.

-1. Now, the chatbot collects dining location information and ask `Is this for dine in or to go?`

-1. Select `To go` option.

-1. Now, the chatbot has all required information and completes the order by displaying
+1. Now, the chatbot has all required information and provides feedback.

     ```
-    Enjoy your big mac.
-We are preparing your to-go order
+    Bank branch in zipcode 15202:

+    470 Lincoln Ave, Pittsburgh, PA 15202
+    (412) 766-1770

+    Office Hour:
+    Monday - Friday, 9am - 5pm
+    Saturday, 9am - 1pm
+    Sunday, closed
     ```

-    >**Note**: The chatbot completes the order by displaying the message in larger font.
+    >**Note**: The chatbot can display the message in larger font.
 It's possible to use HTML tags to format the messages.
 This can be done by directly editing JSON obejcts.
 However, it's up to your application to render the HTML tags properly.

+1. A picture of the branch office is also available for visdual reference.

-##### Order #2
+##### Step 4.4.2 - Test #2

-1. If you prefer to provide all required information when making a purchase, you can type a complete sentence.
-For example, `have a hamburger to go`.
+1. If you prefer to provide all required information when making an inquiry, you can type a complete sentence.
+For example, `bank office in zipcode 15209`.

 1. The chatbot parses the sentence and extracts useful information.
+It undserstands your `intent` is `branchinfo`, and also identifies and collects `zipcode` information.

+1. The chatbot recognizes that it has all required information.
+So, it completes the comversation by displaying a message.

+    ```
+    Bank branch in zipcode 15209:

+    400 Grant Ave, Pittsburgh, PA 15209
+    (412) 821-6600

+    Office Hour:
+    Monday - Friday, 9am - 5pm
+    Saturday, 9am - 1pm
+    Sunday, closed
+    ```

+##### Step 4.4.3 - Test #3

+In a real world scenrio, the chatbot should retrieve branch office information from a database or API to a backend service, and dynamically populate the branch office list.
+To focus on the key chatbot features, the chatbot is configured to cover two zipcode 15202 and 15209.
+When you inquire branch office information for other zipcode, you'll be informed that the bot has not been trained to answer your inquiry.

+1. Enter `bank office in zipcode 15200`.

+1. The chatbot parses the sentence and extracts useful information.
 It recognizes that it has all required information.
-So, it completes the order by displaying a message.
+So, it travel down the pre-configured dialog flow and eventuall find out that it has been trained to complete the task.

     ```
-    Thank you for your ordering.
-    Enjoy your hamburger.
-We are preparing your to-go order
+    The chatbot is only trained to help locate branch information for zipcode 15202 and 15209.
+You entered zipcode 15200.
+Please try again.
     ```

 ### Step 5 - Access the Chatbot from Existing Web Site